-In the least-squares problem a function f(x) is minimized that is a sum of squares.
+The least-squares problem minimizes a function f(x) that is a sum of squares.

-Problems of this type occur in a large number of practical applications, especially when fitting model functions to data, i.e., nonlinear parameter estimation.
-They are also prevalent in control where you want the output, y(x,t), to follow some continuous model trajectory, φ(t), for vector x and scalar t.
+Problems of this type occur in a large number of practical applications, especially those that involve fitting model functions to data, such as nonlinear parameter estimation.
+This problem type also appears in control systems, where the objective is for the output y(x,t) to follow a continuous model trajectory φ(t) for vector x and scalar t.
 This problem can be expressed as

 where y(x,t) and φ(t) are scalar functions.

-In problems of this kind, the residual ∥F(x)∥ is likely to be small at the optimum since it is general practice to set realistically achievable target trajectories.
-Although the function in LS can be minimized using a general unconstrained minimization technique, as described in Basics of Unconstrained Optimization, certain characteristics of the problem can often be exploited to improve the iterative efficiency of the solution procedure.
-The gradient and Hessian matrix of LS have a special structure.
+In this type of problem, the residual ∥F(x)∥ is likely to be small at the optimum, because the general practice is to set realistically achievable target trajectories.
+Although you can minimize the function in Equation 7 using a general, unconstrained minimization technique, as described in Basics of Unconstrained Optimization, certain characteristics of the problem can often be exploited to improve the iterative efficiency of the solution procedure.
+The gradient and Hessian matrix of Equation 7 have a special structure.

-Denoting the m-by-n Jacobian matrix of F(x) as J(x), the gradient vector of f(x) as G(x), the Hessian matrix of f(x) as H(x), and the Hessian matrix of each Fi(x) as Hi(x), you have
+Denoting the m-by-n Jacobian matrix of F(x) as J(x), gradient vector of f(x) as G(x), Hessian matrix of f(x) as H(x), and Hessian matrix of each Fi(x) as Di(x),

-The matrix Q(x) has the property that when the residual ∥F(x)∥ tends to zero as xk approaches the solution, then Q(x) also tends to zero.
-Thus when ∥F(x)∥ is small at the solution, a very effective method is to use the Gauss-Newton direction as a basis for an optimization procedure.
+A property of the matrix Q(x) is that when the residual ∥F(x)∥ tends towards zero as xk approaches the solution, then Q(x) also tends towards zero.
+So, when ∥F(x)∥ is small at the solution, an effective method is to use the Gauss-Newton direction as a basis for an optimization procedure.

-In the Gauss-Newton method, a search direction, dk, is obtained at each major iteration, k, that is a solution of the linear least-squares problem:
+At each major iteration k, the Gauss-Newton method obtains a search direction dk that is a solution of the linear least-squares problem

-The direction derived from this method is equivalent to the Newton direction when the terms of Q(x) can be ignored.
-The search direction dk can be used as part of a line search strategy to ensure that at each iteration the function f(x) decreases.
+The direction derived from this method is equivalent to the Newton direction when the terms of Q(x) = 0.
+The algorithm can use the search direction dk as part of a line search strategy to ensure that the function f(x) decreases at each iteration.

-The Gauss-Newton method often encounters problems when the second-order term Q(x) is significant.
-A method that overcomes this problem is the Levenberg-Marquardt method.
+The Gauss-Newton method often encounters problems when the second-order term Q(x) is nonnegligible.
+The Levenberg-Marquardt method overcomes this problem.

 or, optionally, of the equations